-By aggressively delaying the application download and execution, Qwik can provide near-instant startup performance that current generations of web frameworks can't match.
+By aggressively delaying the application download and execution, Qwik can provide near-instant startup performance that the current generation of web frameworks can't match.

 Resumability & Serialization

 Resumability is discussed in detail here.
 Resumability allows Qwik applications to continue execution where the server left off.
 All frameworks need to keep track of internal data structures about the application's state.
-The current generation of frameworks does not preserve this information from the server to browser transition.
-As a result, the framework's data structures need to be rebuilt in the browser.
+The current generation of frameworks does not preserve this information when transitioning from the server to the browser.
+As a result, the framework's data structures need to be rebuilt in the browser, duplicating the work that was done on the server.
 The rebuilding of data structures and attaching of listeners is called hydration.

-Qwik serializes listeners, internal data structures, and application state into the HTML on server browser handoff.
+Qwik serializes listeners, internal data structures, and application state into the HTML during the server-browser handoff.
 Because all of the information is serialized in HTML, the client can just resume execution where the server left off.

 What is the problem?

 - Network bandwidth: A large amount of code is shipped to the client, which may take a long time on slow networks.

 - Startup time: Once on the client, the code needs to be executed (as part of hydration) to get the site interactive.